 The College of Paramedics, in association with Galen, the privately-owned pharmaceutical sales and marketing company, is calling on all levels of pre-hospital responders on the island of Ireland to take part in this exciting opportunity to win a place at the much-coveted Anaesthesia Trauma and Critical Care (ATACC) course, widely accepted as the most advanced trauma course currently available across the globe.

-This award is presented in memory of the late Dr John Hinds, a man held in high regard as an inspirational leader by Paramedics/EMTs and indeed anyone with an interest in prehospital care within Ireland.
-He selflessly gave a huge amount of his own time to educating and supporting paramedics and ambulance staff on the Island of Ireland and a scholarship for those colleagues is a fitting and practical way to preserve their memory of such a well-respected colleague and medical professional.
+This scholarship is presented in memory of the late Dr John Hinds who was considered an inspirational leader by paramedics and emergency medical technicians and indeed by anyone with an interest in pre-hospital care within Ireland.
+He selflessly gave a huge amount of his own time to educating and supporting paramedics and ambulance staff throughout the Island of Ireland.
+As such, a scholarship in his name is a fitting and practical way to preserve the memory of such a well-respected and much-admired colleague and medical professional.

-Entrants are asked to write a case study which should be written to protect patient confidentiality, using original text, with references as appropriate and countersigned by a registered Paramedic supporting your work as a genuine case study.
-There should be 750 - 1000 words, excluding references and appendices.
+Entrants are required to write a case study, written to protect patient confidentiality, using original text, and with all appropriate references included.
+It must be countersigned by a paramedic colleague who is prepared to confirm that your submission is a genuine case study.
+Submissions should be 750 to 1,000 words in length, excluding references and appendices.

-The winner will receive attendance at an ATACC course in the UK, plus travel costs.
+The recipient of the scholarship will be funded to attend an ATACC course in the UK, in addition to associated travel costs.

-Additionally, the winner will be required to publish their case study in Paramedic INSIGHT, with a follow-up article that will describe undertaking the course.
+As a condition of the award the recipient will be required to submit their case study for publication in Paramedic INSIGHT, along with a follow-up article that describes the experience attending the ATACC course.